maverick8899/ApexApartments/README.md

 ## 🛠️Prerequisites
 What you need to run the project:
 - Make sure your machine has Docker installed
 - To run the project, you need to add DNS entries to your local machine.
-You should add DNS entries such as: `backend.local, frontend.local, kibana.local, and grafana.local,...` Make sure these hosts point to the correct IP address of your machine.
+You should add DNS entries such as: `backend.local`, `frontend.local`, `kibana.local`, and `grafana.local`, etc. Make sure these hosts point to the correct IP address of your machine.
+Alternatively, you can skip adding DNS entries by accessing the local machine address and appending the header `Host: <service.local>`.
+	- For example: `curl -H 'Host: backend.local' http://IP:Port`

 ## 🚀Getting Started
 After installing Docker, run the following commands to start experiencing this project